The truth is, some of the most popular and hilarious stand-up comedians are story telling comedians:

 Topic based stand-up comedy material also tends to be far more personalized than with the production of individual jokes, making it more difficult for another comedian to steal.

-But like I said earlier, the goal is to generate 4-6 quality laughs per performing minute no matter what type of stand-up comedy material they deliver.
+But like I said earlier, the goal is to generate 4-6+ quality laughs per performing minute no matter what type of stand-up comedy material delivered.

 It is at that level that comedians really begins to draw attention to themselves and their comedy talent and are afforded bigger and better performing opportunities.